stffrdhrn/stffrdhrn.github.io/_posts/2015-04-21-spice-essentials.md

 categories: [electronics]
 ---

-Did you ever get stuck figuring out how to run SPICE?
-The essential spice tips will get you on your way.
+Did you ever get stuck figuring out how to run spice?
+These essential spice tips will get you on your way.

 Recently I have been searching for good [linux tools to simulate circuits](http://en.wikipedia.org/wiki/List_of_free_electronics_circuit_simulators).
-SPICE is widely known in circuit simulation.
-Below are my tips of the essentials to get started with SPICE.
+Spice is widely known in circuit simulation.
+Below are my tips of the essentials to get started with spice.
 This also includes how to perform graphical plotting with nutmeg.
 All the below demos are using ```ngspice``` and ```ngnutmeg```.

-When analyzing a circuit one needs to use the analysis commands.
-These are usually placed at the end of your circuit description.
+When analyzing a circuit we need to use the spice analysis commands.
+These are usually placed at the end of your circuit netlist.
+In this post, I assume you know the basics of writing or generating spice netlists.

 ## Using OP

-The first analysis command one should know is the ```OP``` command.
-It provides the dc operating point voltage dumpof all nodes with capacitors fully charged (no current) and inductors fully inducting (shorted).
+The first and most simple analysis command you should know is the `OP` command.
+It provides the dc operating point voltage dump of all nodes with capacitors fully charged (no current) and inductors fully inducting (shorted).

 **Usage**